AIGAGitHub/DesignCensus2016/01-Participation/README.md

 ## About The Census

 The AIGA Design Census launched in December 2016, with the goal of collecting important information about today's Design industry.
 Data was collected for a 20-day period, and was published in January 2017 by the AIGA.
 Designers have been invited to analyze the data, and submit data visualizations and infographics to an [online gallery](http://designcensus.org/#!/gallery/?id=14365) hosted by AIGA.
-The platform of the Design Census is a collaboration between the AIGA and Google Design.
+The platform of the Design Census is a collaboration between AIGA and Google Design.

 ## About This Repository

-The work in this repository is part of a series of posts being published on Medium, providing analysis and commentary on the Design Ceneus.
-For explanation and context on the files available here please refer to the following pieces:
+The work in this repository is contributing to a series of posts being published on Medium, providing analysis and commentary on the Design Census.
+For explanation and context on the files available here please refer to the following:
 * Part 1 - [Participation](https://medium.com/@archiebagnall/aiga-design-census-1-b2c38132c8c5)
 * Part 2 - [Accessible Data](https://medium.com/@archiebagnall/aiga-design-census-2-45b7afec7030)